cassilup/angular-i18n-ngx-translate/README.md

 Reloading the application results in the text `"welcome"` being rendered.
 That happens because there's no value specified for the `"welcome"` key in our locale files.

-Let's add some translation values:
+Let's add some translation values to the English locale file:

     // src/assets/i18n/en.json